Adyen/adyen-node-api-library/README.md

 const isValid = hmacValidator.validateBankingHMAC("YOUR_HMAC_KEY", "YOUR_HMAC_SIGNATURE", jsonString)
 ```
 ## Management Webhooks
 Management webhooks are verified the exact same way as the banking webhooks.
-To parse them however, instead you use;
+To parse them however, instead you use:
 ``` typescript
 let managementWebhookHandler = new ManagementWebhookHandler(YOUR_MANAGEMENT_WEBHOOK);
 const genericWebhook = managementWebhookHandler.getGenericWebhook();